mappum/bitcoin-net/README.md

 ----
 #### `peers.getTransactions(blockHash, txids, [opts], cb)`

 Downloads a set of transactions from one of the peers in the `PeerGroup`.
-Note that due to the design of Bitcoin full nodes, the requested transactions must all be in the same block and the block hash must be provided.
+Note that due to the design of Bitcoin full nodes, the requested transactions must all be in the same block and the block hash must be specified.
 Returned transactions are instances of `Transaction` from the [`bitcoinjs-lib`](https://github.com/bitcoinjs/bitcoinjs-lib) module.

 `blockHash` should be the hash of the block containing the transactions (as a `Buffer`).